 The underlying communication technology enabling V2X is based on IEEE 802.11p, which defines enhancements to traditional Wi‑Fi, optimizing for low‑latency, non‑line‑of‑sight and long‑distance connectivity.

 V2X incorporates a sophisticated security and verification framework to keep away malicious attackers while at the same time coping with the demanding latency constraints demanded by the applications of interest.
-THEO‑P1 is the first u‑blox product serving V2X requirements.
+VERA‑P1 is the second generation u‑blox products serving V2X requirements.
 It is an automotive grade V2X transceiver module for infrastructure and vehicles compliant to WAVE and ETSI ITS G5 for operation in the USA and Europe.
 The single‑channel 802.11p diversity and dual concurrent channel operation works at communication ranges of more than 1 km.